 The internet is an amazing tool that has become integral in today’s society.
 Whilst the internet has countless positives, it is also used to facilitate the desires of nefarious individuals and groups.

-For Safer Internet Day, we thought the best way to celebrate would be to go over some of these dangers and provide our tips to avoid falling victim whilst surfing the web.
+For Safer Internet Day, we thought the best way to celebrate would be to go over some of these dangers and share our tips to avoid falling victim whilst surfing the web.

-Safer Internet Day is commemorated with the goal of providing a safer and better internet, where every user can use the internet responsibly and without having their data exposed.
+Safer Internet Day was created with the goal of providing an internet environment where every user can use the internet responsibly and without having their data exposed.

 Every year, Safer Internet Day attempts to promote awareness of growing online challenges and present concerns, ranging from cyberbullying to social networking to digital identification.